ibm-cloud-docs/text-to-speech/it-IT-SPRs.md

 **Note:**

-1. The `ng` and `nk` allophones are supported in the IPA specification but cannot be used in an SPR.
+1. The `ng` and `nk` allophones are supported in the IPA specification but cannot be used in SPR.